TJacobHogan/BIOL3070-Hogan/Warm-up-mosquitoes-JACOB-HOGAN.md

 # ABSTRACT

 Bloodmeal data from Utah demonstrates several species that host West Nile Virus.
 Host positivity and tests were cross checked and plotted.
+In this markdown, the hypothesis is that by using the common carrier (House Finces) the areas of increased WNV may be predicted by area of total carrier population.
 This was used to create other plots that are able to predict positive hosts of WNV.
 House Finches were were the clear leader in WNV positive hosts.
 This data is essential in control of the spread of WNV by mosquito controling practices in areas of high populations of House Finches.

 # BACKGROUND